 If the roots are disturbed during the repotting process, they may show some faults in their functionality.

 If the problem is not so severe, Pilea will get accustomed to the environment in a few days.

 - After transplanting, a weak sugar and water solution can help plants recover faster from transplant shock.

-- Trim back roughly a third of the plant.
-If you trim too much, you risk exacerbating the transplant shock.
+- Trim back roughly a third of the plant parts during trim schedules.

-- You should handle the root very carefully and only as much as required during the repotting process.
+- Handle the roots carefully during the repotting process.

-- If your plant is rootbound when repotting, don’t loosen the densely packed roots.
+- If your plant is rootbound when repotting, free the densely packed roots.

-- Trim the plant, keep the roots moist, ensure the plant has a good drainage system, and wait patiently.
+- Trim the plant, keep the roots moist, and ensure the plant has a good drainage system.

 - Apply a few inches of organic mulch, such as shredded bark or compost, around the base of the newly repotted plant.